malinowskaMM/MOBI/README.md

 # Poznaj Powiedzenia

-**Poznaj Powiedzenia** is a web application designed to help users learn Polish proverbs and their meanings in an interactive and inclusive way.
+**Poznaj Powiedzenia** is a mobile application designed to help users learn Polish proverbs and their meanings in an interactive and inclusive way.

 ## Screenshots